clairesunstudio/slidev-dataviz/week1.md

 <!--
 Data journalism has become increasingly important in an era of big data.
-It not only allows journalists to uncover interesting stories, but also provide it to the audience in a convincing and compelling way.
+It not only allows journalists to uncover interesting stories, but also an effective approach to convince and persuade the audience.
 -->

 ---